geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 17. You’re now going to test whether users can be prohibited from downloading Office 365 ProPlus if an admin such as Holly turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users.<br/>

 	‎You need to switch back the Domain Controller VM, so select the drop-down arrow in the **Virtual machine** field at the top of the VM and select the Domain Controller VM (LON-DC1).
-You should still be logged in as Holly Dickson, Adatum’s Global Administrator.
+You should still be logged in as Holly Spencer, Adatum’s Enterprise Administrator.

 18. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, select **Show all** in the left-hand navigation pane, select **Settings,** and then select **Services &amp; add-ins**.